bbc/peaks.js/README.md

 };

 Peaks.init(options, function(err, peaks) {
-  // Do something when the waveform is displayed and ready });
+  // Do something when the waveform is displayed and ready, or handle errors });
 ```